 Stories of Intimacy, Fracture, and Return

-I write character-driven upmarket novels about connection — how it forms, how it fractures, and how it heals.
+I write character-driven cinematic prose about connection – how it forms, how it fractures, and how it heals.

 Grounded in psychological realism and close interior perspective, my work moves through belonging, grief, and love.